Force Majeure Leave

 Can I take the three days consecutively?

 This will need to be determined with your employer.
-It may be argued that the unexpected nature of the illness or injury no longer exists, however depending on the circumstances it would be worth discussing this with your union representative and line manager, bearing in mind that force majeure leave is restrictive leave.
+It may be argued that the unexpected nature of the illness or injury no longer exists, however depending on the circumstances it would be worth discussing this with your union rep and line manager, bearing in mind that force majeure leave is restrictive leave.